amrfekryy/study-notes/React/hooks.md

   - no DA: after every render
   - DA=[]: after first render only
   - DA=[...dependencies]: when a dependency updates
+- cleanup function runs before excuting the next effect and before the component unmounts.

 ### useCallback
 ```js